featherbear/featherbear.github.io/blog/__hugo/content/post/smallbasic-balloon-shooting-game.md

 But that also said, something like Python also has the `turtle` library.

-I think this will be my first, and last time using Small Basic.

-BaCk To ReAl PrOgRaMmInG iN hTmL.
+BaCk To ReAl PrOgRaMmInG iN hTmL